 In order to know a little bit more about Lakewood, let’s get to know about who are/were the original settlers of this place.
 Since I personally know this area, I can tell you about my knowledge about the locals whose indigenous group called the…

 Subanon or Suba'nen (tribe) people are the native settlers of Lakewood since before the coming of the lowlanders (Christians and others coming from other islands of the country).
-Most Subanens used to live around the lake (danao) and depend on the resources from the lake for their subsistence, such as fish, crabs, fresh water shrimps, etc.
+Most Subanens used to live around the lake (danao) and depend on the resources from the lake for their subsistence, such as fish, crabs, fresh water shrimps, among others.

 Subanen people are also very adaptive to other water resources, such as rivers and streams.
 The word “suba” literally means ‘river’ in Visayan language.
 For that reason, we call them ‘river people’ in that sense.
 They are masters in catching fish using line, hook, and sinker attached to a young bamboo pole.
 They can also catch fish and crabs using bare hands or fishnets and traps (called ‘bantak’).